ceglabsagarshinde/COA1_GENE/HYPHYMP_Relax/Relax_Galliform/Readme.md

 # Relax test for Galliformes
+Different folders were represented by species labeled as foreground and five species of Anseriformes as background.
+In Node_results folder, we analyzed the different nodes of Galliformes used as foreground and Galliformes and Anseriformes species as background.
+In pseudogenic_species folder, we labeled four species as foreground, which became pseudogenized due to the common event of 13 bp deletion in COA1 and five Anseriformes species as background.
-Different folders represent by name of species which is labelled foreground and five species of anseriforms as background. each folder contains tree file downloaded from TimeTree(*nwk), alignment file (*aln), config file (*config) and result file.
+Each folder contains a tree file downloaded from TimeTree(*nwk), alignment file (*aln), config file (*config), and result file.

-##Code is provided in this folder (Galliform_relax.sh)
+Code is provided  (Galliform_relax.sh)